ioBroker/ioBroker.proxy/README.md

 Allows to access defined URLs via one web server.

+Specified routes will be available under ```http://ip:8082/proxy.0/context/...```.
+Of course port, protocol, "proxy.0", can variate depends on settings.

 ## Sample settings
 | Context        |      URL                                           |      Description                                   |
 |----------------|:---------------------------------------------------|:---------------------------------------------------|